SouthernMethodistUniversity/mp_testing/quick_start_notes.md

 subject to purging (policy TBD --- likely to automatically purge data older than 30 or 60 days and enforce space quotas.)

+M2 `$SCRATCH` is not currently accessible from the SuperPod